martinthomson/http-replay/draft-thomson-http-replay.md

 are under the control of an attacker, and are therefore malicious.

-To help mitigate the risk of replays in HTTP, this document gives an overview of techniques for controlling these risks.
-It also defines a mechanism that enables clients to communicate with origin servers about early data, to assure correct operation.
+To help mitigate the risk of replays in HTTP, this document gives an overview of techniques for controlling these risks in servers, and defines requirements for clients when sending requests in early data.

 The advice in this document also applies to use of 0-RTT in HTTP over QUIC
 {{?HQ=I-D.ietf-quic-http}}.